 Overall the firm is regarded as being a ‘general practitioner’ and is not aiming to become seen as a specialist in one narrow field.
-However, David Hughes is the firms’ investment expert and Keith Jarman the qualified pension specialist.
-That said, both can still advise on the full range of matters affecting clients.

 The ‘stages of life’ require different approaches and solutions.
 The financial services industry is good at packaging and marketing but we aim to cut through this to establish the individual needs of our clients.
 Modern life means that no financial plan can be left unattended.
 Life changes too much for this to be an acceptable approach, so we aim to review all our clients on a regular basis.
 Although the frequency may vary, the principle of regular reviews remains.

 The old adage "you get what you pay for" is even more relevant in today’s high-tech environment.

 Financial Planning should be a lifelong discipline, but your needs will change continuously as outside influences affect you.
 There is no right answer, if this were the case we would be out of a job.
 Financial planning is a very individual and personal thing and ‘one size’ definitely doesn’t fit all.